EdenCrow/edencrow.github.com/README.md

 - **[Webpack](https://webpack.js.org/)**: module bundling
 - and a small selection of other npm packages

-It is hosted from this repo via [GitHub Pages](https://pages.github.com/).
+It is automatically deployed to [GitHub Pages](https://pages.github.com/) via [GitHub Actions](https://github.com/features/actions).

 Each section (eg. the homepage) is being developed one at a time, and will be pushed live once complete.
-For more information see [the roadmap](#map).

 <a id="dev"></a>